 The Hidden Conversation Between You and Your Terminal

 I open a terminal, type git status, and the right bytes show up in the right program.
+It feels obvious, the kind of thing you never think about.
+But it is not obvious at all.

 Quick Refresher